rafaelurrutiasilva/minikubeHost/README.md

 Create a Minikube Host VM based on Photon OS.
 The VM should be equipped with all the necessary tools to interact with Kubernetes clusters (Minikube) and should be easily reproducible as needed.
 Document all the required steps and instructions thoroughly.

 ## Method
 I begin by downloading a [OVA-file for Photon OS](https://github.com/vmware/photon/wiki/Downloading-Photon-OS).
 I utilize this file to create a VM with the estimated resource configuration required for my labs.
-Subsequently, I prepare the VM by installing Minikube, Kubectl, Helm, and other tools essential for practical Kubernetes training and learning."
+Subsequently, I prepare the VM by installing Minikube, Kubectl, Helm, and other tools essential for practical Kubernetes training and learning.
+The VM will also be saved as a OVA file for easely be used to speen of new VMs.
+The VM will also be saved as an OVA file for easy duplication and rapid provisioning of new VMs.

-Hur vi gjorde det.
-Tillvägagångssätt.
-Vårt sätt

 ## Target Audience
-Målgrupp
+This guide is designed for individuals seeking to explore and gain insights into testing and learning Kubernetes.
+It is especially tailored for beginners, like myself, who are just starting their journey and need a reliable home platform for doing so.

 ## Document Status
 > [!NOTE]